vuminhtue/SMU_Workshop_Linux/_episodes/06-find.md

 `grep` finds and prints lines in files that match a pattern.
 For our examples,
 we will use a file that contains three haikus taken from a 1998 competition in *Salon* magazine.
-For this set of examples, we're going to be working in the writing subdirectory:
+Let's create a file called `haiku.txt` and paste the contents of the web page into it.
+On MobaXTerm, you can paste with "Shift + Insert".
+On a Mac, you can use Ctrl+V.

 ~~~
 $ cd
-$ cd writing
+$ cd linux_workshop
-$ cat haiku.txt
+$ nano haiku.txt
 ~~~
 {: .bash}